avaframe/AvaFrame/docs/moduleCom1DFA.rst

 ---------
 The simulation results are saved to: *Outputs/com1DFA* and include:

-* raster files of the peak values for pressure, flow depth and speed (*Outputs/com1DFA/peakFiles*)
+* raster files of the peak values for pressure, flow depth and flow velocity (*Outputs/com1DFA/peakFiles*)
 * reports of all simulations (*Outputs/com1DFA/reports*)
 * log files of all simulations
 * experiment log that lists all simulations